maxhebditch/outages/README.md

 The tool provided in this repository contains a number of individual functions to achieve the above, which are then handled by a simple CLI tool to perform the function and orchestrate the information flow.

+The code was designed in this was as to make it easy to convert to an express app or similar.

 The code is also resilient to 500 errors and will gracefully exit.
 Other tooling could rerun these functions until a succesful result was achieve if desired.